bbauska/UofM-AdvStyling/readme.md

 -   **M** for Markup - structuring the content on the web page.

-As for stack, it\'s the combination of tools you\'re using.
+As for stack, it&apos;s the combination of tools you&apos;re using.
 JAMstack can be used with any framework and service combination, so as long as it follows the JAM structure.